The Cube (British game show): Board games

+Mobile games

 Around the time of the release of the board game, a Game App version of the series was made available via the iTunes store for use on the iPod Touch, iPhone, and iPad.
 This app version originally featured sixteen games from the series: Balance, Cylinder, Descent, Drop Zone, Focus, Multisphere, Perimeter, Precision, Quantity, Reaction, Revolution, Shatter, Stabilise, Stop Zone, and Time Freeze.
 The first update for the game came in April 2011 with Pulse added Another update for the game was made available in June 2011, adding a further free game, Succession, and making eight games available via in-app purchase in 2 "packs" Exact, Pathfinder, Totalise and Tower in Pack one and Invert, Composure, Calculate and Navigate in Pack two.
 A further update was made available in October 2011, adding a further free game, Axis.
 2 further games followed in 2012, Eliminate in April, and Symmetry in October.
 In February 2013, Chase, which at that time had not been shown on TV, was made available.
 Almost a year later on 21 February 2014 Avoid was added.
 The most recent update came on 19 May 2014 when 4 games new games were made available via In-App Purchase.
 These new games were Reset, Plummet, Selection, and Tally all of which are new games from the most recent series.
 Following the show's revival in 2020, the app saw the first appearance of a two-player game: Circumvent, and a new 4 game pack featuring Cascade, Downfall, Loop, and Dual Stop.
 In March 2021, three new two-player games were added: Dual Extraction, Revolve, and Interchange.
 There are currently 42 games available to play in the App version.

+Console game

-On 9 November 2012, a Cube game was released on consoles for the first time.
+On 16 November 2012, a Cube game was released on consoles for the first time.
 It was available on the Nintendo Wii, PlayStation 3 and Nintendo 3DS.
+On 1 December 2022, the game was released on Nintendo Switch.
 33 games are playable in this version including two unseen new games: Flight Path (already played in international versions) and Retrace.
 If the Cube is beaten, Extreme Mode is unlocked, featuring more extreme versions of five popular games: Revolution, Pathfinder, Perimeter, Rebound, and Momentum.

+The Cube Live

+On August 2021, The Cube announces that The Cube Live on Manchester Arndale would open in February 2022, alongside Putters in Urban Playground, with total of 12 Cube games.